wormhole-foundation/docs.wormhole.com/tutorial-nft-bridge.md

 Now you've successfully transferred your NFT cross chain 🎉. \
 For NFTs sent to Solana, it will be viewable under collectibles in your phantom wallet. \
-For NFTs sent to Ethereum, these will be available to view in a marketplace such as Opensea.&#x20;
+For NFTs sent to Ethereum, these will be available to view in a marketplace such as Opensea.

 To see some of the NFTs sent to Ethereum, check out: [https://opensea.io/collection/wormhole-bridged-solana-nft](https://opensea.io/collection/wormhole-bridged-solana-nft)